phytomosaic/fitNMDS/README.md

 # fitNMDS
-Fitting bootstrapped and reciprocal NMDS models.
+Fitting resampled and reciprocal NMDS models.

 ## Motivation

 Combining two different datasets into one nonmetric multidimensional scaling (NMDS) model can be risky if they each cover different attribute spaces (e.g., different species pools in ecology).
-Therefore, comparing two datasets requires estimating internal sampling variability (using bootstrapped NMDS) relative to external exchangeability (using reciprocal NMDS).
+Therefore, comparing two datasets requires estimating internal sampling variability (using resampled NMDS) relative to external exchangeability (using reciprocal NMDS).

 ## Installation